Weak

 Who did strike out the light?

+I am ten years old and you are my mother.
+I spy with eyes slit nigh imperceptibly slight: you stand at my foot end and overlook me as I sleep.
+Noonday has clad your face sore white.
 Lying here apparently asleep, I fail to see what so upset you.
 Being ten, I have yet to experience, at least lucidly, any such thing in the reverse.
-To my mind, which is positvely aboil, I am perhaps even exercising a kind of tact; that is, the art of being silent when there is no more to say.
+To my mind, which is positively aboil anyhow, I am perhaps even exercising a kind of tact; that is, the art of being silent when there is no more to say.

 My stomach lies in knots.
 I am mad with hunger but shall not dream of eating.
 A ravenous itch may at once surface, but I should sooner die than becalm its cries.
 In this denial I find a contentment far greater than anything simple sustenance can offer me.
 And we ought not forget that I am of course asleep, and the sleeper does not eat.

 With regret I admit that, being ten, I have yet to pin down exactly how an unconscious person is to move.
-It must surely be slowly, with abbreviated, heavy movement.
+It must surely be slowly, with shortened, heavy movement.
 Even ignorant, I rehearse these artless twists and turns in my mind.
 But ever cautious, I dare not risk betraying myself before you by putting them into practice premature, for I am less afraid of being touched and even of being seen than of being put into words; I fear being made into a fool.

 My lord, his throat is cut; that I did for him.